This is

 Highfield Church, Southampton

-Eternal Wall of Answered Prayer
+The competition winning image of Eternal Wall of Answered Prayer

-Snug has grown consistently from humble beginnings.
+Snug has consistently grown from humble beginnings.
 Our DNA has been refined but remains largely unchanged.
 We are as committed as ever to our core values and remain a principles-based business.

 Our Studio

 We are our team.
-Today we are a talented and eclectic team of seventeen, including architects, technologists and designers.
+Today we are a talented and eclectic team of architects, technologists, project managers and principal designers.
 We are excited about the future and will continue to grow and develop as opportunity presents itself.
-We hope you feel inspired to become a part of our story...

 Testimonials